Sadhu Vaswani: Career

 After receiving his M.A. degree, at the age of 22, Vaswani took a job at Union Academy, his alma mater.
 After a few months, he accepted a position as a Professor of History and Philosophy at City College, Kolkata in 1903.
 In 1908 he moved to Karachi to join D. J. Science College as Professor of English and Philosophy, before participating in the Indian independence movement.

 In July 1910, when Vaswani was 30 years old, he and his guru, Sri Promotholal Sen, sailed from Mumbai to Berlin.
 In August 1910, they participated in the Welt Congress or the World Congress of Religions in Berlin.
 Sadhu Vaswani spoke to the conference as a representative of India and expressed a message of peace, tranquility, the helping and healing of India, and Atman.

 He was 40 years old when his mother died.
 He fulfilled his promise to her to work and make an income during her lifetime, but after her funeral he resigned his employment.
 In 1948, Vaswani reluctantly migrated to India from Sindh, which lay in the newly formed state of Pakistan.
 Prior to his exile, he and his followers had stirred controversy after prasad was distributed as usual at his weekly meeting that took place two days after the death of Pakistan's founder, Muhammad Ali Jinnah.
 The prasad ceremony was seen by local Muslims as an act to celebrate Jinnah's death.

 He was an early supporter of Mahatma Gandhi's Non-Cooperation Movement.
 Upon his motion and under his influence the Sind Political Conference of the Indian National Congress passed a resolution regarding the Non-cooperation program.
 He wrote many books, which include: India Arisen; Awake, Young India!; India's Adventure; India in Chains; The Secret of Asia; My Motherland; Builders of Tomorrow; and Apostles of Freedom.

 Gurudeve Sadhu Vaswani said, "There are so many who can believe only one thing at a time.
 I am so made as to rejoice in the many and behold the beauty of the One in the many.
 Hence my natural affinity to many religions; in them all I see revelations of the One Spirit.
 And deep in my heart is the conviction that I am a servant of all prophets."

-In Culture
+Legacy

 Annually, the Sadhu Vaswani Mission, which exists to take forward the life and mission of Sadhu T. L. Vaswani, celebrates the International Meatless Day on Vaswani's birthday, 25 November, because he had strongly advocated universal practice of vegetarian living.
 This is celebrated widely wherever Vaswani's heritage is recalled.